modelica/ModelicaSpecification/Tutorial.md

     redeclare TempResistor R2);
  end RefinedSimpleCircuit;
 ```
-Since TempResistor is a subtype of Resistor, it is possible to replace the ideal resistor model.
+Since `TempResistor` is a subtype of `Resistor`, it is possible to replace the ideal resistor model.
-Values of the additional parameters of TempResistor and definition of the actual temperature can
+Values of the additional parameters of `TempResistor` and definition of the actual temperature can
 be added in the redeclaration:
 ```Modelica
   redeclare TempResistor R1(RT=0.1, Temp=Temp);